<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=837991447379849&amp;ev=PageView&amp;noscript=1">

 Benefits of Using Shopify Shipping

 • Included with Subscription: Shopify Shipping is included with a standard Shopify subscription.
 That makes it easy for businesses to use without extra costs or needing third-party apps.
-Everything you need is right there on the platform.
+Everything you need, from Shopify delivery service integration to printing labels, is right there on the platform.

 • Discounted Rates: One big perk is the discounted rates from carriers like UPS, DHL Express, and USPS.
 These discounts can be huge—sometimes up to 88% off retail prices!
 This helps lower your costs and lets you offer savings to your customers, improving their shopping experience.